jaisharma10/ROS2_ToyotaPrius_LaneFollowing/README.md

 # Lane Following Simulation of a Toyota Prius

 **Goal -->** The goal of this project is to simulate a Lane Detection and Lane Following Toyota Prius in a Gazebo environment.
-All programs are written, tested and simulated using ROS 2 - Foxy Fitzroy.
+All programs are written, tested and simulated for ROS 2 - Foxy Fitzroy.

 <p align="center">
   <img src = "Images/img5.png" width = "400" >